replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 # Online Installation with the Kubernetes Installer

-This topic explains how to install an application on an embedded cluster provisioned by the Replicated Kubernetes installer.
+This topic describes how to use Replicated to install an application in an embedded cluster provisioned by the Replicated Kubernetes installer.
+The procedure explains how to install with and without high availability mode.

 <KurlAbout/>